databricks-migrations/sql-runtime-utils/README.md

 # sql-runtime-utils
-SQL Migration runtime utilities, mainly to fill the few missing functions or features
+SQL Migration runtime utilities, mainly to fill the few missing (legacy) features and functions